 I missed day 19 here, but did not fail to play a game!
 We ended up doing a teleconference with some good friends in Athens, GA and playing the fantastically inappropriate Cards Against Humanity while opening rare beers.

-Forbidden Island is one of the first of the modern board games I bought for my collection.
+Forbidden Island is one of the first of the modern board games I bought for my collection them I add many online games you can play now here those games.
 I believe I saw this featured on Wil Wheaton’s Tabletop and this started me down a road of boardgame hoarding that is now helping us to survive the

 This is a game by Gamewright, and is very family friendly and easy to teach.
 The board consists of a series of cardboard tiles that are placed in a pattern randomly.
 This is the Island.
 Each player takes a different character, each with a special skill to help with the coming game.
 Next you set up a deck of treasure cards and a deck of flood cards.
 Each player starts with two treasure cards in their hand (with a max of 5).